abdulhamiid/real-estate/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project kindly ⭐️ the project
+If you like this project kindly give it a ⭐️. 🤗

 <p align="right">(<a href="#readme-top">back to top</a>)</p>